Seattle Dog Bite Lawyers – What to Do After a Dog Bite

 Source: National Library of Medicine.
 National Electronic Injury Surveillance System, 2005-2013

-The above chart shows that the primary victims of aggressive dogs are young children, due to their stature and lack of understanding.
-Young boys are bitten most frequently, however trusting adults are just as vulnerable to vicious dog attacks.
+The above chart shows that the primary victims of aggressive dogs are young children due to their small stature and lack of understanding.
+Young boys are bitten most frequently.
+However, trusting adults are just as vulnerable to vicious dog attacks.
 Most dog bite injuries are inflicted on the victims’ hands, legs, and faces.
 In addition to physical damage, a dog attack can induce lasting emotional trauma.

 While both the physical and emotional trauma caused by dog bites is extremely unfortunate, we must remember that when dogs are animals operating on instinct.
-When a dog bites a human, it is generally reacting
+When a dog bites a human, it often is a reaction:

 • In self-defense or defense of its territory